Serous tubal intraepithelial carcinoma (STIC)

 Patients who have had breast cancer and/or genetic testing showing a mutation in the gene BRCA are at risk for STIC and may have their fallopian tubes and ovaries removed prophylactically, meaning that these organs are removed prior to the diagnosis of STIC or carcinoma in order to reduce the risk of disease.

-How do pathologists make the diagnosis of serous tubal intraepithelial carcinoma?
+How is the diagnosis of serous tubal intraepithelial carcinoma made?

 The diagnosis of STIC can only be made after the entire fallopian tube is examined under the microscope by a pathologist.
 This diagnosis can be made alone or in women who have also been diagnosed with high-grade serous carcinoma of the ovary.
 In some cases, the diagnosis is made after the fallopian tube is removed for other reasons such as tubal ligation for family planning.